abhiaagarwal/abhiaagarwal/content/programming/languages/python/fastapi/globals-in-fastapi.md

     await engine.dispose()
 ```

 If the migration were to fail (and the function throws), your application wouldn't just start up in the first place.
-Since your database is a prerequisite to your entire application, this is more correct behavior than simply waiting for it to happen.
+Since your database is a prerequisite to your entire application, this is the correct behavior than simply waiting for it to happen.

 ASGI Lifespans are powerful!
 You should associate stuff with your application rather than letting it live external to it.
 I throw in pretty much everything inside of it, including my application settings (of which I use `pydantic_settings`), and all my dependencies are just wrappers that pull directly from the ASGI scope.
-It also has the benefit of being far more testable, as you can just mock the underlying object injected into the lifespan rather than overriding the dependency itself.
+It's also more testable, since you can mock the object injected via the lifespan.

 The downside of this approach is that you can't use the database outside of FastAPI.
 But I consider this to be a **feature, not a bug**.
 In my view, it's an anti-pattern to do things external to your web server without explicit user interaction.
 If you _really_ need to step out of this, in your lifespan, you can schedule an task on the event loop, but you better have a damn good reason.
 The lifespan encourages you to think deeply about what the lifecycle of your application is, which I find leads to more predictable and maintainable code.